Raynes/tryclojure/README.md

 http://tryclj.com

-To run it locally, use `lein run`.
+To run it locally, use `lein ring server`.

 ## Credits